You probably don’t remember Monty Python’s Flying Circus.

 I’ve run hundreds of salesforce implementation workshops.
 And here’s something I’ve experienced.
 No subject causes more debate than that surrounding the lead process.

 The outcome is an ineffective lead process.
-That means ineffective lead qualification, reduced revenue and poor marketing and sales performance information.
+The result is ineffective lead qualification, reduced revenue and poor marketing and sales performance information.

-It also means you are unable to implement robust lead conversion metrics that quantify the contribution of leads to revenue.
+It also means a lack of lead conversion metrics that quantify the contribution of leads to revenue.